Fair Allocation of Indivisible Chores: Beyond Additive Costs: General subadditive cost setting

-By Lemma \ref{lem:MMS:bounds}, if the valuations are subadditive, allocating all items to a single agent ensures an approximation of~$n$.
-We call this algorithm $\AON$, which is somewhat the most unfair algorithm.
-Surprisingly, such an unfair algorithm achieves the optimal approximation ratio of MMS even if the valuations are submodular.
+By Inequality \ref{lem:MMS:bounds}, if the costs are subadditive, allocating all items to a single agent ensures an approximation of~$n$, which is somehow the most unfair algorithm.
+Surprisingly, such an unfair algorithm achieves the optimal approximation ratio of MMS even if the costs are submodular.

-\begin{theorem} For any $n \ge 2$, there is an instance with submodular valuations for which no allocation is better than $n$-MMS. \end{theorem}
+\begin{theorem} For any $n \ge 2$, there is an instance with submodular costs for which no allocation is better than $n$-MMS or $\frac{\log m}{\log \log m}$-MMS. \end{theorem}

-\begin{proof} For any fixed $n \ge 2$, we construct the following instance with $n$ agents and $m = n^n$ items via an $n$-dimensional coordinate system.
-Let each item correspond to a point in the system and
+\begin{proof} For any fixed $n \ge 2$, we construct an instance that contains $n$ agents and $m = n^n$ items.
+By taking logarithm of $m = n^n$ twice, it is easy to obtain

+Thus, in the following, it suffices to show that no allocation can be better than $n$-MMS.
+Let each item correspond to a point in an $n$-dimensional coordinate system, i.e.,

-For each agent $i \in [n]$, we define $n$ covering planes $\{C_{il}\}_{l\in [n]}$ and for each $l \in [n]$,
+For each agent $i \in N$, we define $n$ covering planes $\{C_{il}\}_{l\in [n]}$ and for each $l \in [n]$,